 Make sleep a priority in your life.
 Set a sleep schedule and stick to it by going to bed and waking up at the same times each day.
 Keep your bedroom dark and quiet, so it's easier to sleep.

-If you feel like you've been getting enough sleep, but you're still tired throughout the day, ask your doctor if you need to be evaluated for sleep apnea.
-Obstructive sleep apnea blocks the airflow through your windpipe and causes you to stop breathing temporarily.
+In obstructive sleep apnea, your throat muscles relax and block your airway intermittently during sleep.
+This may cause you to stop breathing temporarily.
 Signs and symptoms of sleep apnea include snoring loudly; gasping for air during sleep; waking up several times during the night; waking up with a headache, sore throat or dry mouth; and memory or learning problems.